zenwarr/norman/README.md

 But you can rebuild dependent modules on regular sync with `--build-deps` flag.

+To sync all local modules at once, use `norman sync-all`.

 # `.norman.json` file

 All options are documented here.